jundalisay/superb/content/en/maharlika/laws/epira/chapter-4b.md

 ---

-## SEC.
-45. Cross Ownership, Market Power Abuse and Anti-Competitive Behavior
+## Section 45.
+Cross Ownership, Market Power Abuse and Anti-Competitive Behavior

 No participant in the electricity industry or any other person may engage in any anti-competitive behavior including, but not limited to, cross-subsidization, price or market manipulation, or other unfair trade practices detrimental